aimhigherweb/iec_website/content/blog/things-all-contact-lens-wearers-should-know.md

 **Have a pair of back up spectacles**

 It is important to have a backup pair of [spectacles](https://www.innovativeeyecare.com.au/what-we-do/glasses) to wear if you are having difficulties with your contact lenses.
-This ensures you are able to see if there's something wrong, and that you're not tempted to wear the lenses in this instance.
+This ensures you are able to see if there's something wrong, and that you're not tempted to wear the lenses while your eyes are sore.

 **Dispose of your soft lenses at the recommended time for the date of opening**